rosafilgueira/Exploring_TheList_Data/README.md

 ## LIST Dataset 2018 to 2021

 This collection of resources are intended for users with access to LIST dataset from **2018 to 2021**.

-This **dataset is not available in this repository**.
+Therefore, only users with access to this dataset will be able to run the notebooks locally.
+However, the results of our primilary analyses area available in HTML format.

 Go to [mining_LIST_2018_2021_data](./mining_LIST_2018_2021_data) for starting mining this type of resource.

+Note: ** The dataset used in this directory is not available in this repository**.

 ## Preparations